-This policy governs all public access computers housed in and administered by the library.
-Student computer use is also governed by the University's Acceptable Use Policy for Information Technology and by the University of New Orleans Judicial Code.
-The University’s Use Policy for Information Technology provides overall parameters and applies to all users of UNO information technology systems, including students, faculty, staff, and guests of the University.
+This policy governs all public access computers housed in and administered by the Library.
+Student computer use is also governed by the University's Acceptable Use Policy for Information Technology and by the Student Code of Conduct.
+The University’s Acceptable Use Policy for Information Technology provides overall parameters and applies to all users of UNO information technology systems, including students, faculty, staff, and guests of the University.

 Statement of Purpose

 The Earl K. Long Library at the University of New Orleans provides computer resources to members of the UNO community and to the general public in support of the University's mission to serve the educational and cultural needs of the metropolitan New Orleans area.
 Many library resources, including the Library's Catalog, are available electronically.
 The primary purpose of the library's public computers is to provide access to library and other information resources.

 - Statement of Responsibility for the Use of Internet Resources

 The Library subscribes to many resources that are available through the Internet.
 These resources and other selected free Internet resources are made available through the Library's web page.
 However, the Library cannot control the information available over the Internet and is not responsible for its content.
 The Internet contains a wide variety of material and opinions from various points of view.
 Not all sources provide information that is accurate, complete or current, and some may be offensive to some viewers.
 Ultimate responsibility for Internet usage through Library computer resources by individuals under the age of eighteen shall be with that individual's parent or guardian.

 The UNO Library endorses the American Library Association's Library Bill of Rights as well as its Intellectual Freedom Principles for Academic Libraries, which support open access to information and denounce censorship.
 Users should properly evaluate Internet resources according to their academic and research needs.
 Users should also be aware of copyright restrictions and fair use, and are expected to comply with such laws in their use of library computers.